camunda/camunda-docs/versioned_docs/version-8.2/guides/configuring-out-of-the-box-connector.md

 ## Execute your process diagram

 :::note
-If you change a diagram and it is autosaved, this has no effect on your cluster(s).
+If you change a diagram and it is auto-saved, this has no effect on your cluster(s).

 When you deploy the diagram, it becomes available on the selected cluster and new instances can start.
 :::

-To execute your completed process diagram, click **Deploy diagram**.
+To execute your completed process diagram, click **Deploy**.

 You can now start a new process instance to initiate your process diagram.
-Click **Start instance**.
+Click **Run**.

 You can now monitor your instances in [Operate](components/operate/operate-introduction.md).
-From your diagram, click the honeycomb icon button next to the **Start instance** button, and **View process instances**.
-This will automatically take you to Operate to monitor your running instances.

 :::note
 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on [variables](../components/concepts/variables.md).